alexewerlof/spt-11/README.md

 This will:

-* compile JavaScript with WebPack
+* compile components
+* Create a bundle
 * Generate CSS from Stylus
 * Start the Express server
 * And open the client in your default browser (not in production).